Bisonai/orakl/docs/v0.1-internal/README.md

 Account owner can withdraw (`withdraw(uint64 accId, uint96 amount)`) any amount of  KLAY tokens from its own account (`uint64 accId`).
 In order to proceed with withdrawal, there must be no ongoing unfulfilled request (`pendingRequestExists(uint64 accId)`) through the account of interest.
 Account can be permanently removed (`cancelAccount(uint64 accId, address to)`) and remaining KLAY tokens are returned to predefined address (`address to`).

 Before an account can be used by any service connected to `Prepayment`, account owner has to attach consumer (`addConsumer(uint64 accId, address consumer)`) to account.
 Later, account owner can remove consumer (`removeConsumer(uint64 accId, address consumer)`) when consumer is not used in any of provided services.

 To change the owner of account, account owner can request (`function requestAccountOwnerTransfer(uint64 accId, address newOwner)`) to transfer the ownership.
 Acount ownership is not changed until proposed owner accepts the account ownership (`acceptAccountOwnerTransfer(uint64 accId)`).

+`Prepayment` contract is utilizing OpenZeppelin's [`AccessControl`](https://docs.openzeppelin.com/contracts/4.x/access-control#using-access-control).

+#### How to deploy and setup `Prepayment`

+Constructor of `Prepayment` smart contract does not require any parameters.
+The signer that sends the deployment transaction will receive [`DEFAULT_ADMIN_ROLE` role](https://docs.openzeppelin.com/contracts/4.x/access-control#using-access-control).

+After the deployment, one has to connect it with coordinator contract that implements `CoordinatorBaseInterface` interface (`contracts/src/v0.1/interfaces/CoordinatorBaseInterface.sol`).
+It can be accomplished by calling `addCoordinator(address coordinator)` function.

+The order of operation has to be as follows.

+1. Deploy `Prepayment`
+2. Deploy `Coordinator`
+3. Connect coordinator with prepayment (`addCoordinator`)

 ## Aggregator